The Scuba Blog

 Posted by Instructor Bill in Scuba Diving Articles and Information

-As a scuba diver, the most important pieces of equipment are those that make up the life support system.
 These include your regulator system (1st & 2nd stages, depth & pressure gauge & dive computer), buoyancy compensator device (BCD) and alternate air source (octo, octopus, occy).
 This equipment not only allows you to enjoy the underwater environment, it is also the only thing keeping you alive while you are there.

-The people of this world come in a wide variety of shapes and sizes.
-Scuba equipment, unfortunately does not.
 Lets focus on BCD’s.
 Once you have decided on a particular style based on your diving preferences, you will then need to find the correct size.
 Most manufacturers have size charts in their catalogs or on their websites to use as a general sizing references.
 If you don’t have a catalog, don’t worry, we have added all the size charts to our site when yo are looking at a product.

 Sizing for BCD’s is usually based on height and weight and include ranges for each size category.
 Generally you can choose the size of a BCD based on your T-Shirt Size.
 If both your height and weight fall into one particular size, then you more than likely will wear that particular size.
 If you height falls into one size category and your weight falls in another, it would be safer to base your decision on the weight range rather than the height.
 Almost all BCD’s have user sizing adjustment straps which means that one size may fit a wider range of heights and weights.
 If your weight falls close to the heavier end of the range then it is safer to go with the larger size.